Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 The Board of Trustees establishes the general policies governing the University and has a wide variety of fiduciary and academic policy responsibilities.

 The University of Massachusetts System Office (UMSO), which includes the Office of the President and Central Administrative Services, provides overall leadership to the University, coordinates with the campuses on various academic and financial initiatives, and provides shared services in the areas of information technology, treasury, and procurement, among others.

-provides leadership for carrying out the campus educational mission.
+The Chancellor provides leadership for carrying out the campus educational mission.
 Jacquie Moloney has served as Chancellor of UMass Lowell since August 2015.
-The Chancellor is advised by an Executive Cabinet
+The Chancellor is advised by the Executive Cabinet.

 The basic unit of campus organization is the academic department.
 Each academic department has departmental chair with wide ranging responsibilities.
 Academic departments are organized into colleges.
-The university has seven colleges/schools, each with its own dean and associate and/or assistant dean: College of Fine Arts, Humanities and Social Sciences; Graduate School of Education; Francis College of Engineering; Manning School of Business; College of Health Sciences; College of Sciences; and Honors College.
+The university has seven colleges/schools, each with its own dean and associate and/or assistant dean: College of Fine Arts, Humanities and Social Sciences; College of Education; Francis College of Engineering; Manning School of Business; Zuckerberg College of Health Sciences; Kennedy College of Sciences; and Honors College.

-report directly to the Provost.
-The Division of Online and Continuing Education closely coordinates with chairs of the departments that offer the corresponding programs in the day school.
+Academic deans report directly to the Provost.
+Graduate, Online and Professional Studies closely coordinates with chairs of the departments that offer the corresponding programs in the day school.